-2.6.3 Benefit comparison - should all options not be incorporated into the amalgamated scheme
+2.6.3 Benefit comparison should all options not be incorporated into the amalgamated scheme

 A detailed benefit comparison and gap analysis should be performed, between the options that were available to members on the individual schemes which will amalgamate, and the benefit options to be offered to members of the amalgamated scheme.
-For example:
+The comparison will be based on options that are the closest fit to the amalgamating option when taking into consideration the benefits and affordability.

+Description Scheme A Amalgamated scheme - Difference

+- Option A Option X

+In-hospital benefits

+Rate of Cover 100% of scheme rate 150% of scheme rate Extended

+benefit

+Overall annual limit R1 000 000 per family Unlimited Extended

+benefit

+Deductible No No No difference

+Pathology & Radiology 2 sonars per pregnancy, no limit 150% of scheme rate paid from Decrease in

+on special radiology savings thereafter unlimited benefit

+from ATB

-Description Scheme A - Option A Amalgamated scheme - Option X Difference In-hospital benefits Rate of Cover 100% of NRPL 150% of NRPL Extended benefit Overall annual limit R1 000 000 per family Unlimited Extended benefit Deductible No No No difference Pathology & Radiology 2 sonar's per pregnancy, no limit on special radiology 150% of NRPL paid from savings thereafter unlimited from ATB Decrease in benefit Above Threshold No Yes Increase in benefit Savings 20% of total contributions 15% of total contributions Decrease in benefit Out-of-hospital benefit s General practitioners 100% of NRPL paid from medical savings Limited to 20 benefits per beneficiary Increase in benefit Specialist visits 100% of NRPL paid from savings Limited to R50 000 per family Increase in benefit Surgical procedures Limited to amount in savings No benefit Decrease in benefit
+Above Threshold No Yes Increase in benefit Savings 20% of total contributions 15% of total contributions Decrease in benefit Out-of-hospital benefits General practitioners 100% of scheme rate paid from medical savings Limited to 20 benefits per beneficiary Increase in benefit Specialist visits 100% of scheme rate paid from savings Limited to R50 000 per family Increase in benefit Surgical procedures Limited to amount in savings No benefit Decrease in benefit

-Please note that the above table merely serves as an example and should be adjusted relevant to the amalgamation.
+Please note that the above table merely serves as an example and should be adjusted to be relevant to the amalgamation.

-2.6.4 Non-health expenditure
+2.6.4 Non-healthcare expenditure

-The scheme should perform a detailed analysis of the non-health expenditure, expressed as a percentage of gross contribution and on a per member / beneficiary per month basis for all the individual schemes which will amalgamate as well as the amalgamated scheme.
+The scheme should perform a detailed analysis of the non-healthcare expenditure, expressed as a percentage of risk contribution and on per member / beneficiary per month basis for all the individual schemes which will amalgamate, as well as for the amalgamated scheme.

 For example: